-The salaries of approximately 119 positions (which may fluctuate according to future staffing needs), counting current vacancies, including law enforcement officer and non-sworn positions equating to 51.27 FTEs (all appropriated MCSAP FTE slots), will be paid in part or in full with MCSAP Federal funds.
+The personnel costs include funding to fill 20 vacant officer positions in or prior to FY2023.
+The salaries of approximately 105 Law Enforcement Officer Positions, which may fluctuate according to future staffing needs, includes current vacancies of Law Enforcement Officers and non-sworn positions equating to 49 FTEs (all appropriated MCSAP FTE slots).
+The positions will be paid in part or in full with MCSAP Federal funds.
 MCSAP-funded non-sworn personnel include, managers, compliance investigators, safety auditors, data entry clerks, and administrative support personnel.
-The personnel costs include funding to fill 30 vacant officer positions in or prior to FY2021.

 Law enforcement officers at the rank of sergeant or below work a 40-hour week (annualized salary at 2,080 hours) and are categorized as "Uniformed Enforcement Staff" in the table above.
 Administrative/Command Level Law Enforcement officers (categorized as "Uniformed Command Staff"), as well as civilian employees (categorized as "Civilian Staff" or "New Entrant Staff" depending on their responsibilities), work a 37.5-hour week (annualized salary at 1,950 hours).
 The projected promotion-related salary increases for all officers (ranks of Officer and Officer First Class), in accordance with the SCDPS Law Enforcement Career Path, have also been included in this proposal.
-A 2% increase is included to allow a potential cost of living increases in State FY2021 and FY2022.
+A 3% increase is included to allow a potential cost of living increases in State FY2022 and FY2023.
 The actual salary for each MCSAP-funded employee will be included in each voucher based on the exact amount of paid time for hours worked, leave taken (annual or sick) and State holidays observed.

-Law enforcement managers (lieutenant, sergeant, and corporal) and the grant manager spend time supervising staff and conducting activities to meet the objectives of this project.
+Law enforcement managers (Captains and Lieutenants, sergeant, and corporal) and the grant manager spend time supervising staff and conducting activities to meet the objectives of this project.
 Activities include but are not limited to overseeing daily operations, scheduling work assignments, monitoring pertinent data to observe/address emerging CMV safety concerns, provide training/technical assistance, ensuring compliance to policies and procedures.